 You’ve decided to kickstart your dream and venture into screen printing – great!

 Be it for leisure or profit (the global apparel market is growing to a staggering $1.5 TRILLION dollars this year in 2020!) it’s the best time to get your hands dirty with screen printing!

 But wait!
 Which screen printing ink is right for you?

 If you’ve read my previous article – the 3 most commonly used inks in the textile industry – you already know that you can currently print using water-based, plastisol and discharge inks.

-Understanding the properties and behavior of each type, plus knowing what style you ultimate want to achieve will help determine the ink you need.
-Let’s dive in.
+To know which ink to dive into, you first need to understand the properties and behavior of each type, plus knowing what style you ultimate want to achieve.

 1. Water-based inks

 What is it: To put it simply, this ink type meshes with the t-shirt that results in a super soft feel once the ink is cured (evaporated).

 Water-based colors tend to blend with the color of the t-shirt (unless you print a white base) and will last quite a long time.
 I’ve had prints last longer than the actual garment itself.

 When to use: Water based inks are great if you want to compete in the high street fashion scene.
 The current trends are leaning towards the smooth-to-touch and the ‘worn-out’ and ‘aged’ look that has flooded retail stores in the past decade.